stacksgov/grants-program/docs/Funding-Stream-Details.md

 ### Open Source Dev, First-time Grant

-This is the best place for developers new to the Stacks Foundation grant process to start.
+This is the best place for developers new to the Stacks Foundation grant process to begin their journey.
 Funding for new and novel, technology-rich grants available from $0 to $25k.

 </br>

 ### Open Source Dev, Repeat / Follow-up Grant

-Once you have an Open Source Dev, First-time Grant under your belt, we encourage developers to apply for an Open Source Dev, Repeat / Follow-up Grant.
-Having a relationship with a developer, a team, and/or a project provides opportunities for increased funding.
+Having an established and proven relationship with a developer, a team, and/or a project provides opportunities for increased funding.
+Once you successfully complete an Open Source Dev, First-time Grant, you are eligible to apply for an Open Source Dev, Repeat Grant.
 Grants available from $25k to $250k.

 </br>